NapoII/logNow/README.md

 </a>
 </p>

+# logNow
-"logNow" is a Python package created to simplify logging for developers working on Python applications.
+is a Python package created to simplify logging for developers working on Python applications.
 The package provides a simple logging function that allows developers to output log messages to a file with timestamps, instead of using the standard "print" statement.

 With "logNow", developers can easily create custom log messages and output them to a log file, allowing them to monitor the behavior of their applications and quickly identify any errors or issues that arise.
 The package provides several useful features, including support for multiple log levels, the ability to configure log formatting, and the option to output logs to the console in addition to the log file.